MinnPost/object-sync-for-salesforce/README.md

 ### Logging (logging)

 This class extends the [WP Logging Class](https://github.com/pippinsplugins/WP-Logging) to log plugin-specific events.
-The main class is stored in the /vendor/wp-logging folder, which we need to somehow tie into this plugin.
-Our extension does a few things:
+The main class is stored in the /vendor/wp-logging folder, which we tie into this plugin with composer.
+Our extension to this class does a few things:

 1. Force a type of 'salesforce' on all logs this plugin creates.
 2. Get logging-related options configured by the `admin` class.